temf/bembel/README.md

 ## 2. What is a Bembel?<a name="whatis"></a>

-A traditional German ceramic, as depicted in our logo.
+A traditional Hessian ceramic, as depicted in our logo.
 Quoting [Wikipedia](https://en.wikipedia.org/wiki/Apfelwein):

 > *Most establishments also serve Apfelwein by the Bembel (a specific Apfelwein